anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 25. [Bootjack Trail Loop ](https://www.alltrails.com/trail/us/california/bootjack-trail-loop?ref=result-card)*- 6.3 miles, Elev Gain 1,115ft*
 <br>Moderate, shaded hike.
-We started from the pantoll Campground instead of Muir Woods parking, it added around half a mile and 200ft elev to the trail.
-But it was super convenient to start from there since you don't need a Muir Woods Parking permit to hike.
-It was so beautiful, we did it after the rains so the creeks were full creating little waterfalls.
-A must do
+We started from the Pantoll Campground instead of Muir Woods parking, it added around half a mile and 200ft elev to the trail.
+But it was super convenient to start from there since you don't need a Muir Woods Parking Permit to hike.
+It was so beautiful, we did it after the rains, so the creeks were full creating little waterfalls.
+A must-do
 <br>
 <br>
 26. [Dunn, Graham and West Ridge Trail Loop ](https://www.alltrails.com/trail/us/california/dunn-graham-and-west-ridge-trail-loop?ref=result-card)*- 3.8 miles, Elev Gain 593 ft*